sagemath/trac_to_gh/Issue 3750.md

 # Issue 3750: Request for a "log" function for Sage integers

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3750

 Original creator: ljpk